In honor of the Milwaukee Bucks NBA Finals appearance we're resharing this story about the team's one-time home, the Arena.

 A glass paneled section of the ceiling resembling a skylight remains, too, though the panes are now opaque.

-"They would put colored lights in there," says Robert Seefeld, who is director of building services for the Wisconsin Center District, of which the Milwaukee Theatre and U.S. Cellular Arena are part.
+"They would put colored lights in there," says Robert Seefeld, who is director of building services for the Wisconsin Center District, of which the Miller High Life Theatre and UWM Panther Arena are part.
 "Huge colored lights.
 Blue or red for festive occasions."

 You can’t see the old main entrance anymore -- not since that section of 5th Street disappeared and the Arena was built in 1950.
 Now, the sole portal there is a passage between the Theatre and the Arena.